FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

-You are now on the Overview page for a custom workflow that contains the previous entry under investigation.
-By clicking the `Files` tab at the top of the page, and then navigating to `preview`, you can examine the `yaml` file that stores the workflow information. **TODO maybe just link to workflow tutorial here?**.
+You are now on the _overview page_ for a custom workflow that contains the previous entry under investigation.
+By clicking the `Files` tab at the top of the page, and then navigating to `preview`, you can examine the `yaml` file that stores the workflow information.
+To learn more about creating such custom workflows, follow [`Advanced > Creating custom workflows`](Advanced/part4.md).

-On the Overview page, we see another workflow graph, which illustrates a linear workflow consisting of a Geometry Opimization (i.e., energy minimization), followed by a series of 4 MD simulations.
+On the _overview page_, we see another workflow graph, which illustrates a linear workflow consisting of a Geometry Opimization (i.e., energy minimization), followed by a series of 4 MD simulations.

 <div class="click-zoom">
     <label>